Site Director Message

 Chief Resident Message

 Welcome to Nanaimo!
-We are a relatively new site which has quickly become highly desired and competitive.
-This residency site began in July 2007 and has 16 residency positions, 8 in the R1 year and 8 in the R2 year.
+This residency site began in July 2007 and has 8 residency positions per year.
 Our residents are a close-knit, independent and active group who take full advantage of the flexibility this site provides.
-We have a close relationship with our site administration; they are receptive to our suggestions, so change comes quickly.
+We have a close relationship with our site administration; they are very receptive to our suggestions, so change comes quickly!

 Unique Aspects of the Curriculum